Ten Giant Warriors: Suranimala

-Velusumanna
+Veḷusumana

-The warrior Velusumanna (වේළුසුමන) was born the son of a householder named Vasabha, in the Kutumbiyangana in the Giri district, and was named after his friends Vela and Sumana, who was the governor of Giri.
+The warrior Veḷusumana (වේළුසුමන) was born the son of a householder named Vasabha, in the Kutumbiyangana in the Giri district, and was named after his friends Veḷa and Sumana, who was the governor of Giri.
 He was the most skilled mounted warrior in King Dutugemunu's army.
 Young Velusumanna was able to ride a Sindhu (Saindhava – form the Indus country) horse belonging to the governor, a beast that would not let any man ride him.
 Not only did he break the horse, he galloped in circles so fast that he made it appear a chain of riders (Mahãvamsa, chapter 23, verse 68-77).

-Velusumana gave his service to King Kavantissa (King Dutugemunu's father) and then to King Dutugemunu.
+Veḷusumana gave his service to King Kavantissa (King Dutugemunu's father) and then to King Dutugemunu.
 When Wihara Maha Devi (King Dutugemunu's mother) was expecting her child, she had a few desires.
 She wanted to make a garland with lotus flowers from the thisa wewa.
 She also wanted to drink the water that washed the sword which beheaded the security chief of King Elara.

-King Kavantissa entrusted this mission to Velusumana.
+King Kavantissa entrusted this mission to Veḷusumana.
 First he went to Anuradhapura and became friendly with the man in charge of the stable, where he selected the fastest horse.
 Then he rode to pick the lotus flowers from thisa wewa, before going to the main camp of King Elara.
-There Velusumana taunted all the guards by saying that he was a spy of the Sinhala king and challenging them to arrest him if they could.
-The security chief chased Velusumana on the next fastest horse.
-As Velusumana raced ahead, he stirred up the dust, impeding the security chief's vision.
+There Veḷusumana taunted all the guards by saying that he was a spy of the Sinhala king and challenging them to arrest him if they could.
+The security chief chased Veḷusumana on the next fastest horse.
+As Veḷusumana raced ahead, he stirred up the dust, impeding the security chief's vision.
 Then he stopped and went back a little, to wait with outstretched sword.
-The security chief could not see Velusumana's sword because of the dust, and his head was cut off at the neck after chasing so recklessly.
-Velusumana returned to the Sinhala King the same day with the lotus flowers and the head of the security chief.
+The security chief could not see Veḷusumana's sword because of the dust, and his head was cut off at the neck after chasing so recklessly.
+Veḷusumana returned to the Sinhala King the same day with the lotus flowers, the head of the security chief and the two best horses of the enemy.